Ghost is an open-source Content Management System for publishers and bloggers, making it easy to write and publish online content.

 Get the Ghost content API key

-Log into the administration space of your blog.
+Log in to the administration space of your blog.
 At the bottom left, click on the settings button.

 A modal dialog appears displaying settings; on the left menu in the modal, scroll until you see the menu section named "Advanced" and click on the menu item "Integrations"